Advice for Young Pitchers

 You won’t win every game that you pitch, but you should never walk off the field and feel like you got beat because the other team was in better shape.
 Never get beat because the opposition was better prepared.
 Your preparation is the only thing that you can control.
 The opposing pitcher may have more talent.
 He may have gotten the breaks, but he should never be in better shape.
 I always conditioned myself to go 12 innings.
 Once I took the mound, it was my ball game to win or lose, and if it took 12 innings to win, I wanted to be in shape to do it.
 Today most people are not going to allow you to go 12-innings, but you should never condition yourself to go less than 9.

 In my opinion, the greatest game ever pitched was between the S. F. Giants and Milwaukee Braves on July 2, 1963.
 Forty-two year old Warren Spahn and 25-year old Juan Marichal each went 16 innings and the game ended 1-0 on a home run by Willie Mays.
 Each pitcher threw over 200 pitches; Spahn threw 201 and Marichal 227.
 Including Spahn and Marichal, there were seven future Hall of Fame players in that game.
 We will never see that again because the game won’t allow it.
-But both of these guys were prepared to go as long as it took.
+Both of these guys were prepared to go as long as it took.
 And this game was not a fluke; both pitchers won 20 games that season.
 For Spahn, it was his 13th 20-win season and for Marichal, it was his first of six.

 My highest pitch count was 232 in a game against the Red Sox in 1974.
 I pitched 12 innings, struck out 19, walked 10 and had a no decision.
 My counter-part, Luis Tiant threw 180 pitches in 14 1/3 innings and took the loss 4-3.
 We were on a 4-man rotation back then and pitched on 3 day’s rest.
 I had 26 complete games in 1973 and 1974 and didn’t even lead the league.
 Gaylord Perry had 29 in 1973 and Ferguson Jenkins had 29 in 1974.